-Firstly, put your customer-hat on and make sure this is really what your audience would like to hear and that your email communications are appropriate during this pandemic.
-Secondly, you should be sure you will be able to fulfil all that you say in your marketing communications.
+Firstly, put your customer hat on and make sure this is really what your audience would like to hear and that your email communications are appropriate during this pandemic.
+Secondly, you should be sure you will be able to fulfill all that you say in your marketing communications.

 Stay safe, everyone.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Perfect Combination: Email Marketing and Social Media if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Perfect Combination: Email Marketing and Social Media if you’ve missed it.